Motley Fool Dividend Investor vs Morningstar DividendInvestor: Which Dividend Service Wins?

 TraderHQ is reader-supported.
 We may earn a commission when you buy through links on our site.
 Learn more

 Morningstar DividendInvestor is the better choice for most income-focused investors.
-Its two-decade track record, real money on the line, institutional-grade moat methodology, and lower price point deliver a more focused and transparent dividend investing experience.
-But Motley Fool Dividend Investor wins if you want dividend income as one piece of a broader growth-and-income strategy.
+Its two-decade track record, real money on the line, institutional-grade moat methodology, and lower standalone price deliver a more focused dividend process.
+Motley Fool Dividend Investor wins if you want dividend income as one piece of a broader Fool ecosystem — and you need to hear this first: the official Dividend Investor book is lagging the S&P.

 Here’s exactly why, dimension by dimension.